 Is it true that men are more adversely affected by COVID-19?

 It’s a fact.
-Men are hit harder than women when it comes to the devastating effects of the COVID-19 virus.
-According to the New York City health department, on April 7th, 2020, 2232 men had died of the virus in New York City compared to 1,309 women,
+Men are hit harder than women regarding the devastating effects of the COVID-19 virus.
+According to the New York City health department, on April 7th, 2020, 2232 men died of the virus in New York City compared to 1,309 women,

-At that time, more than 40,000 male patients were sick enough from the virus to be hospitalized, compared to around 34,000 women.
-The Coronavirus death rate per 100,000 in the city was 55 men and less than 30 for women.
+More than 40,000 male patients were sick enough from the virus to be hospitalized at that time, compared to around 34,000 women.
+The city's Coronavirus death rate per 100,000 was 55 men and less than 30 for women.

 Fast-forward to August 27th.
 At that time, the city’s health department concluded that 11,389 men had died of the virus as opposed to 7,646 women.